aoenth/DvorakCodec/README.md

 # DvorakCodec

-This is a Swift package that converts text from the QWERTY keyboard layout to the Dvorak keyboard layout and vice versa.
+This is a Swift package that converts text from the QWERTY keyboard layout to Dvorak or Colemak keyboard layout and vice versa.

 ## Installation